kingahmedino/Flutter-Developer-Technical-Test/README.md

 # Flutter Developer Technical Test

+## Instructions

+Create a fork of this repository, implement your solution, push it to github and send us the link via email.

-For this test, we just expect you to implement Nouns Hunt's Splash Screen > main menu sequence.
+For this test, we just expect you to implement Nouns Hunt's SplashScreen >> MainMenu sequence.
 Here is a video for reference - [reference.mp4](reference.mp4)